Primary CNS Lymphoma Treatment (PDQ®)–Patient Version

 Staging Primary CNS Lymphoma

-- After primary central nervous system (CNS) lymphoma has been diagnosed, tests are done to find out if cancer cells have spread within the brain and spinal cord or to other parts of the body.
+- After primary central nervous system (CNS) lymphoma has been diagnosed, tests are done to find out if cancer cells have spread within the brain and spinal cord or to the eye.

 - There is no standard staging system for primary CNS lymphoma.

-After primary central nervous system (CNS) lymphoma has been diagnosed, tests are done to find out if cancer cells have spread within the brain and spinal cord or to other parts of the body.
+After primary central nervous system (CNS) lymphoma has been diagnosed, tests are done to find out if cancer cells have spread within the brain and spinal cord or to the eye.

-When primary CNS lymphoma continues to grow, it usually does not spread beyond the central nervous system or the eye.
+Primary CNS lymphoma usually does not spread beyond the central nervous system or the eye.
 The process used to find out if cancer has spread is called staging.
-It is important to know if cancer has spread to other parts of the body in order to plan treatment.
-The following tests and procedures may be used in the staging process:
+There is no standard system for staging primary CNS lymphoma.

 - PET scan (positron emission tomography scan): A procedure to find malignant tumor cells in the body.
 A small amount of radioactive glucose (sugar) is injected into a vein.
 The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.
 A PET scan and CT scan may be done at the same time.
 This is called a PET-CT.